Welcome to this guide, which answers the question of whether you could claim compensation if you’re injured working for cash.

 |Hernia||Continuing pain and/or inhibited ability to do physical activities or sport after treatment.||£13,970 to £22,680|

 |Chest||Fractures of ribs or soft tissue injuries that cause severe pain for weeks, but no longer.||Up to £3,710|

 These compensation amounts are recommendations from the Judicial College Guidelines.
 This is a publication that legal professionals may use to help them value injuries. ,

 For a personalised quote, you can call Accident Claims UK and an advisor will be happy to estimate how much compensation you could claim.

-In addition to receiving compensation for your injuries, you could also claim compensation to reimburse you for any expenses you have suffered due to your injuries.
+In addition to receiving compensation for your injuries, you could also claim compensation to reimburse you for any expenses you have suffered due to your injuries (special damages).
 These expenses can include the following: